 A: Every player needs their own ball, shin guards, soccer socks, soccer shorts, and a water bottle.
 Soccer cleats are recommended but not required.
 The following types of shoes are not permitted for practices or games: baseball cleats; football shoes or any shoe with a toe cleat; any shoe with metal cleats.

 Q: Do we get a uniform?

-Rec+, DIII, and Select players have a home & away jersey kit that includes 2 shirts, one pair of shorts and one pair of socks.
-(Rec+ and Select players will also receive a practice shirt and a bag).
-These kits could be reused over several seasons.
+Academy, D3, and Select players will order their uniform kit separately through Soccer.com.
+The kit includes two jerseys, one pair of shorts and one pair of socks.
+(Academy and Select players will also receive a practice shirt).
+These kits may be reused over several seasons.